Pablodiz/mywifipass/README.md

 - **Android App**: Automated configuration of networks in an Android app.
 - **Network Management**: Integrations with OpenWISP for centralized access point configuration and monitoring.

+## The Wi-Fi Pass Concept

+MyWifiPass was designed around the scenario of event venues where secure networks must be deployed frequently.
+In these environments, users store their credentials as **"Wi-Fi passes"** - similar to event tickets, but containing digital certificates for network authentication.

+These Wi-Fi passes can be easily shared via QR codes and automatically configure user devices with all necessary certificates and network settings.
+This approach makes enterprise-grade wireless security accessible for temporary deployments while maintaining high security standards for events with strict requirements like voting or competitions.

 ## Parts